cmaureir/progra-alma/lectures/week5/lecture20.rst

 For example, the developers of the python modules *must* achieve this norms.

-For this course, the only important idea is to tell you `how can be written` but there will be ``not`` a normative, this is only for educational purpose.
+For this course, the only important idea is to tell you ``how can be written`` but there will be ``not`` a normative, this is only for educational purpose.

-The following material are some ideas extracted from the official `Style Guide for Python Code`_ which is a adaptation from the original Python Style Guide Essay writted by the Python's creator, `Guido van Rossum`_.
+The following material are some ideas extracted from the official `Style Guide for Python Code`_ which is a adaptation from the original Python Style Guide Essay written by the Python's creator, `Guido van Rossum`_.

 .. _`Style Guide for Python Code`: http://www.python.org/dev/peps/pep-0008/